albihasani94/EffectiveJava/chapter2/README.md

 to `keySet` on a given Map may return the same Set instance.

 Another way to create unnecessary objects is autoboxing.
 Be careful of mixing primitives and boxed primitive types.

+## Item 7: Eliminate obsolete object references

+An obsolete reference is simply a reference that will never be dereferenced again.
+If an object reference is unintentionally retained, not only is that ojbject excluded from garbage collection, but so are any objects referenced by that object, and so on.

+Fix: null out references once they become obsolete.
+This should rather be an exception than the norm.
+The best way to eliminate an obsolete reference is to let the variable that contained the reference fall out of scope.

+When should you null out a reference?
+When a portion of an object (Stack) becomes inactive (popped).
+Whenever a class manages its own memory, the programmer should be alert for memory leaks.

+Another common source of memory leaks is caches.
+If you want to implement a cache for which an entry is relevant exactly so long as there are references to its key outside of the cache, represent the caches as a `WeakHashMap`.
+This will result in entries removed automatically after they become obsolete.

+A third common source of memory leaks is listeners and other callbacks.
+Remember to deregister them explicitly, or solve it by ensuring to store only weak references to them, for instance, by storing them only as keys in a `WeakHashMap`.